The Manin constant and the modular degree: -adic properties of local Whittaker newforms

 as Laurent polynomials in $\qF^{s}$ with the Gauss sums $\Ga_\psi$ as in \S\ref{s:localgauss}.
-This method for accessing the numbers $c_{t,\,\ell}(\chi)$ was carried out in \cite{Ass19}*{\S2}, and we will cite the resulting formulas below.
-For a discussion of related unpublished approaches of Templier and Hu, see \cite{CS18}*{Rem.~2.20}. \epp
+This method for accessing the numbers $c_{t,\,\ell}(\chi)$ was carried out in \cite{Ass19}*{Section 2}, and we will cite the resulting formulas below.
+For a discussion of related unpublished approaches of Templier and Hu, see \cite{CS18}*{Remark 2.20}. \epp